zeek/zeek-docs/quickstart.rst

 :file:`__load__.zeek` script telling zeek which scripts to load under that directory to run against the pcap.

+.. _local_site_customization:

 Local Site Customization
 ------------------------

-There is one script that is installed which is considered “local site customization” and is not overwritten when upgrades take place.
-To use the site-specific :file:`local.zeek` script, just add it to the command-line (can also be loaded through scripts with ``@load``; ZeekControl loads it automatically):
+Zeek ships with one script for local customization: the site-specific :file:`local.zeek` file.
+Subsequent upgrades do not overwrite this file, so you can safely edit it.
+To use, just add it to the command-line or load it through your own scripts via :zeek:keyword:`@load`.
+If you use ZeekControl there's no extra step: it loads it automatically.

 .. code-block:: console

   zeek -i en0 local

-With a fresh installation, this causes Zeek to load a script that prints a warning about lacking the :zeek:see:`Site::local_nets` variable being configured.
-You can supply this information in the :file:`local.zeek` file or at the command line like this (supply your “local” subnets in place of the example subnets):
+Some of Zeek's logic distinguishes networks local to your site from ones elsewhere.
+For such analysis to work correctly, you need to tell Zeek about your network.
+You do this by configuring the :zeek:see:`Site::local_nets` variable, a :zeek:type:`set` of :zeek:type:`subnet` ranges.
+By default, Zeek considers IANA-registered private address space such as 10/8 and 192.168/16 site-local, and automatically adds it to :zeek:see:`Site::local_nets`.
+If your network consists of additional subnets, add them in the :file:`local.zeek` file or at the command line, for example as follows:

 .. code-block:: console

   zeek -r mypackets.trace local -e "Site::local_nets += { 1.2.3.0/24, 5.6.7.0/24 }"

-When running with ZeekControl, this value is set by configuring the :file:`networks.cfg` file.
-Note the example also shows how you can execute script code without it being in a :file:`.zeek` file.
+When running with ZeekControl, you adjust :zeek:see:`Site::local_nets` by configuring the :file:`networks.cfg` file.

+For additional configurability around site-local networks, see :zeek:see:`Site::private_address_space` and the :zeek:see:`Site::private_address_space_is_local` flag.

 Running Zeek Without Installing
 -------------------------------